quicwg/base-drafts/draft-ietf-quic-transport.md

 consumed on all streams to determine the maximum data limit to be advertised.

 A receiver can advertise a larger offset by sending MAX_STREAM_DATA or MAX_DATA frames.
-That is, once a receiver advertises an offset, it MAY advertise a smaller offset, but this has no effect.
+Once a receiver advertises an offset, it MAY advertise a smaller offset, but this has no effect.

 A receiver MUST close the connection with a FLOW_CONTROL_ERROR error ({{error-handling}}) if the sender violates the advertised connection or stream